The international bestseller, longlisted for the Dublin Literary Award 2021.

-‘It’s been a long time since I’ve read a book that was so persuasive and moving’ MARIO VARGAS LLOSA
+‘It’s been a long time since I’ve read a book that was so persuasive and moving’ – Mario Vargas Llosa, author of Time of the Hero.

 Miren and Bittori have lived side by side in a small Basque town all their lives.
 Their husbands play cards together, their children play and eventually go out drinking together.
 The terrorist threat posed by ETA seems to affect them little.